 |Tolerance to background light||Excellent||Good||Good|

-This device features low voltage operation and small variation in characteristics with temperature change, which make for easy handling.
+This device features low voltage operation and small variation in characteristics with temperature changes, which allows easy handling.
 It is mainly used in short distance applications.

 This Si APD has sensitivity to the emission wavelength of the LiDAR laser (905 nm).
 It is mainly used for medium to long distances.